faishal882/jahan/README.md

 ## jahan
-A very simple WSGI webframework with python
+A very simple WSGI webframework with python inspired from Flask

+## Demo app
+Please visit here<https://github.com/faishal882/jahan-demo-app> to test demo app built using Jahan and SQLAlchemy

 ## Clone Respository
 clone jahan webframework repository in your local machine